 While we might not understand the “why” in reference to his terminology, we can know the WHO.

-Proverbs is so full of practical advice and clear warnings of the dangers that threaten to send us in the wrong direction.
-Though it does happen alot, It’s not every day that I think, “Wow.
-I just need wisdom in this situation”, but maybe I should change my thought pattern.
-I recognize that I need the Lord’s help every day, and as for wisdom often, but Proverbs has been a great reminder to me that there is so much I miss when I look for answers in places other than the Bible.
+Proverbs is packed full of practical advice and clear warnings of the dangers that threaten to send us in the wrong direction.
+Often I find myself praying, “God, give me wisdom in this situation”.
+I recognize that I need the Lord’s help every day, and that it is for my own benefit that I should ask for wisdom often.
+Proverbs has been a great reminder for me that there is so much I miss when I look for answers in places other than the Bible.
 We can’t trust our emotions, and we can’t let circumstances determine what is true.
 We must get back to the Bible.

 I’ve read Proverbs many times in my life, but this fresh, daily approach to seeking wisdom has been eye-opening for me.

 Hank Hanegraaff, the modern day Christian apologist known as “The Bible Answer Man” states, “all the maxims and principles for successful daily living are encapsulated in the Book of Proverbs” [equipblog.com] and his encouragement is to read through the book of Proverbs every month of the year in addition to any other Bible reading.

 I think that’s some pretty sound advice–don’t you? 🙂